TGI Fridays Interview Questions

 A possible answer to this question is

-• Say you have excellent communication skills, and will always greet guests in a welcoming manner and quickly build rapport.
+• Say you have excellent communication skills, always greet guests with a warm welcome, and quickly build rapport.

-• Mention you are a good listener which will allow you to listen to the customer and meet their needs.
+• Mention that you are a good listener, which will allow you to listen to the customer and meet their needs.

-• State you are a quick learner and will be able to learn the features and menu items quickly.
+• State that you are a quick learner and can learn the features and menu items quickly.

-• Finally, say you work well under pressure and will be able to promptly take guests’ orders and handle any rush hours the restaurant receives.
+• Finally, say you work well under pressure and can promptly take guests’ orders and handle any rush hours the restaurant experiences.

 How would you deal with an upset customer?

-• Say you would give the customer my full attention and make sure they feel they are being listened to.
+• Say you would give the customer your full attention and make sure they feel they are being listened to.

 How would you fill the downtime in this job?